2020 • $140.00 • 614 pp • casebound

-Tags: Conflict of Laws
+Tags: Conflict of Laws2020 Teacher's Manual forthcoming

 This book provides a new way to learn about the topic of conflicts of law through experiential learning.
 Most books describe the approaches that have been adopted over time to decide conflicts of laws.
 This book describes those approaches and includes the emerging Third Restatement.
 To promote experiential learning, it does more: First, it explains patterns of cases so that students can fit new cases into established frames of reference.
 Second, it distinguishes between easy cases and hard cases so students can determine when a case cannot be easily resolved.
 Third, it provides detailed arguments that are typically made on both sides of hard cases that fit the typical patterns.
 Fourth, it concludes with moot court exercises that students could perform in class to practice advocacy in this field and judging.